sunray1/pdf_to_table/README.md

   -p PAGES, --pages PAGES
                         Pages of tables in file.
 Must match up to number of areas.
-Example: '1' -c, --concatenate     Add flag if all parsed tables should be concatenated together -o, --OCR             Add flag if pdf needs to be OCRed.
+Example: '1' -c, --concatenate     Add flag if all parsed tables should be concatenated together -nh, --noheaders      Add flag if tables being parsed do NOT have a header row to concatenated on -o, --OCR             Add flag if pdf needs to be OCRed.
 This will redo any OCR in the input pdf.
   -# CORES, --cores CORES
                         Number of cores used in parallel when concurrently OCRing pages.
 Default is 4.